bowd/cljs-rails/README.md

 - (a) sitting in lawnchair relaxed because you've [found happiness](https://www.youtube.com/watch?v=A0VaIKK2ijM)
 - (b) on your way to becoming fundamentally a better person

 **cljs-rails** wants to help you integrate clojurescript into an existing Rails application without too much hassle.
-It depends [boot](https://github.com/boot-clj/boot) on boot for building your assets and provide a minimal template to get up and running fast with that functional goodness.
+It depends on [boot](https://github.com/boot-clj/boot) to compile your clojurescript and provides a minimal template to get up and running fast with that functional goodness.

 ## Boot vs Leiningen

 > Potential for flamewar, check.

-I'm new to the clojurescript universe and after playing around a bit with the tools I found boot to provide a smoother startup experience, especially for people who are just getting started with the ecosystem.
-Granted the design choice diverges a bit from the *data all the way down* that we hold dear, their [arguments](https://news.ycombinator.com/item?id=8553189) seem to hold water.
+I'm new to the clojurescript universe and, after playing around a bit with the tools, I found boot to provide a smoother startup experience.
+Especially for people who are just getting started with the ecosystem.
+Granted the design choices diverge a bit from the *data all the way down* that we hold dear, their [arguments](https://news.ycombinator.com/item?id=8553189) seem to hold water.

 ## Installation